Japan–Korea Treaty of 1876: Western encroachment

 From the early 19th century onwards, Western vessels began to make frequent appearances in Korean waters, surveying sea routes and seeking trade.
 The Korean government was extremely wary of such vessels, which they referred to as the "strange-looking ships".
 In June 1832, Lord Amherst, an East Indiaman of the East India Company, arrived off the coast of Hwanghae Province seeking trade but was turned away.
 13 years later, the 26-gun corvette HMS Samarang surveyed the coast of Jeju Island and Jeolla Province in June 1845.
-In following month, the Korean government filed a protest with British authorities in Guangzhou through the Chinese government.
+In the following month, the Korean government filed a protest with British authorities in Guangzhou through the Chinese government.
 In June 1846, three French warships dropped anchor off the coast of Chungcheong Province and conveyed a letter protesting the persecution of Catholics in Korea.
 Two armed Russian vessels sailed along the eastern coast of Hamgyong Province in April 1854, killing or injuring several Koreans they encountered.
 The incident prompted the Korean government to issue a ban forbidding the province's inhabitants from having any contact with foreign vessels.

 In January and July 1866, ships owned by the German businessman Ernst Oppert appeared off the coast of Chungcheong Province seeking trade but were rebuffed.
 In August 1866, the American merchantmen General Sherman appeared off the coast of Pyongan Province, steaming along the Taedong River to the provincial capital of Pyongyang, and asked permission to trade.
 Local officials refused to enter into trade talks and demanded the ship's departure.
 A Korean official was then taken hostage aboard General Sherman, whose crew fired at Korean officials and civilians onshore, killing seven; the crew then landed ashore and plundered the town.
 The provincial governor, Pak Kyusu, then ordered his forces to destroy the ship; during the Korean attack, General Sherman ran aground on a sandbar and Pak's forces burned the ship and killed her entire crew.
 In 1866, after the execution of several of French missionaries and Korean Catholics, the French launched an unsuccessful punitive expedition against Korea.
 In 1871, the Americans launched a victorious expedition to Korea.
 Despite these incidents, the Korean government continued to adhere to isolationism and refused to open up the country.